 The event was originally organized by the city’s Club de Leones, or Lion’s Club, as a means to raise funds and carry out philanthropic activities.
 Nonetheless, today the festivity brings together thousands of people, both local and international, to enjoy a celebration that has come to represent the city.

-Trujillo, the third most important city in Peru, established its importance before Inca times when the territory was controlled by seminal Mochica and Chimu cultures.
-The Villa de Trujillo was founded by Francisco Pizarro on March 5th, 1535.
+Trujillo, the third major city in Peru, established its importance before Inca times when the territory was controlled by seminal Mochica and Chimu cultures.
+Villa de Trujillo was founded by Francisco Pizarro on March 5, 1535.
 Today, Trujillo offers a wealth of history, interesting architecture, and unique customs.
 Citizens of this unique city are very open to sharing their cultural heritage with any visitor who is willing to listen.

-On August 21st of 1950, the festival incorporated its first parade, inspired by the United States’ Thanksgiving Day Parade, which wound its way through Trujillo’s streets.
+On August 21, 1950, the festival incorporated its first parade (inspired by the United States’ Thanksgiving Day Parade) which wound its way through Trujillo’s streets.
 Since then, local businesses have gotten very competitive.
 Everybody wants the claim to fame as having the best float, and the competition is one of the most highly anticipated aspects of the event.